14 Sep Hurricane Season and Allergies

 Hurricane Season & Allergies in Texas

 Hurricane season begins around early June and ends around the last week of November, with peak season in August and September.
-With wind speeds reaching up to 100 to 150 miles per hour, hurricanes can cause incredible damage to the affected area.
+With wind speeds up to 100 to 150 miles per hour, hurricanes can cause incredible damage to the affected area.
 These winds can spread wet mold spores into the air and cover trees, homes, and other debris in the surrounding area.

-These mold spores can trigger symptoms for those that suffer from allergies and asthma.
+These mold spores can trigger symptoms for those who suffer from allergies and asthma.
 Allergic reactions include nasal congestion, coughing, and sneezing.
 Asthmatics can experience wheezing, tightness in the chest, coughing, and difficulty breathing.

 Clean Up After the Storm